 PTLS is a two-part series:

 - Foundational PTLS will prepare students with basic critical skills expected by any employer, be it academia or a business.
-Students will meet on average two hours per week starting at 8 a.m. (most likely on Tuesday).
-There will be no class during some weeks and some sessions may be a bit longer if needed for the experience.
-However, most will be 2 hours and periodically supplemented by a one-on-one coaching session at a different time in the week (depending on the student’s preference).
+Students will meet two hours per week starting at 8 a.m. (most likely on Tuesday).
+There will be no class during some weeks and some sessions may be a bit shorter/longer if needed for the experience.
+One-on-one coaching sessions and small group meetings will be conducted based on the student’s schedules.
 Students will have notice of specific class timing at least a month in advance.

 The program will feature: